JSFRi/MSD-RLHSS/README.md

 ## Code Locations

-Folder Cloud_dep/ includes the steps to start three instances based on the openstack platform of SNIC Science Cloud (SSC).
+Folder [Cloud_dep/](Cloud_dep) includes the steps to start three instances based on the openstack platform of SNIC Science Cloud (SSC).
 The three instances are assigned with different sizes and I/O speeds, to act as the three tiers in the HSS.

-Policies/ is the folder of all codes of implementing 6 migration policies: RL-based policy, Random Placement, Least Recently Used replacement (LRU), Least Frequently Used replacement (LFU), Maximal/minimal feature policy, and K-means policy.
+[Policies/](Policies) is the folder of all codes of implementing 6 migration policies: RL-based policy, Random Placement, Least Recently Used replacement (LRU), Least Frequently Used replacement (LFU), Maximal/minimal feature policy, and K-means policy.
 Implementation of each policy is under the folder with the same name of the policy.

 [Datasets/](Datasets) contains brief summary of the 4 scientific datasets.

-Results/ includes the results of experiments upon the 4 datasets, in the form of Jupyter notebook.
+[Results/](Results) includes the results of experiments upon the 4 datasets, in the form of Jupyter notebook.
 Each notebook contains some breif information about the corresponding dataset, and the results in terms of system response time and etc.

 ## Datasets

 See [Datasets/](Datasets) for more details

-## Getting Started
+## Cloud deployment

+To start the 3-tier HSS on openstack platform, run [start_instances_3tier.py](Cloud_dep/start_instances_3tier.py).
+If one want to set up different configurations, modify the -cfg.txt files.

 ## Acknowledgments